 - - Academic support and mentoring

-- Access to an online academic support service and resource platform, as well as other STEM-discipline support services
+- Access to online academic support services and resource platform, as well as other STEM-discipline support services

 - - STEM Scholars Summer Orientation